Unraveling Hair Loss

 Solutions:

 Focus on an anti-inflammatory diet rich in colorful vegetables, berries, fatty fish, quality protein and ingredients like turmeric.
 Minimize processed foods and sugar by cooking more meals at home and reading ingredient labels.
 Regular detoxification support, such as adequate hydration, sauna, dry-brushing and liver-supporting foods (cruciferous vegetables), can reduce inflammation.
+Slowly working to swap out personal care products for more natural options is a great way to the reduce toxin burden on your body.

 Oxidative Stress: The Aging Factor